hashgraph/hedera-sdk-reference/reference/cryptography/PrivateKey.md

 ##### `fromString` ( `text`: `string` ): `PrivateKey`

+Recovers an PrivateKey from its text-encoded representation.

 ---

 ##### `readPem` ( `pem`: `Reader` ): `PrivateKey`

+Parse a private key from a PEM encoded reader.
+This will read the first "PRIVATE KEY" section in the stream as an Ed25519 private key.

 ---

 ##### `fromPem` ( `pem`: `String` ): `PrivateKey`

+Parse a private key from a PEM encoded string.

 ---

 ##### `fromKeystore` ( `data`: `bytes`, `passphrase`: `string` ): `PrivateKey`

+Recovers an PrivateKey from an encrypted keystore encoded as a byte slice.

 ---

 ##### `fromLegacyMnemonic` ( `data`: `bytes`): `PrivateKey`

+Recovers an ed25519 private key from a  22 word mnemonic, using legacy word list.

 ---